kr-colab/disperseNN2/docs/source/vignette.rst

 3. Training
 -----------

 In the below ``disperseNN2`` training command, we set ``pairs`` to 1000; this is the number of pairs of individuals from each training dataset that are included in the analysis, and we chose 1000 to reduce the memory requirement.
 The maximum number of pairs with 95 individuals would have been 4465.
 We've found that using 100 for ``--pairs_encode`` works well, and reduces memory significantly.
-Don't forget to tack on the ``--gpu`` flag if GPUs are available.
+Training on CPU cores will take approximately 20 minutes.
+If you have a GPU available, use the ``--gpu`` flag

 .. code-block:: console